 But even beyond all that, the real value of the Infinite Banking Concept for college funding is not putting the burden of debt on your student after college.
 Your private family bank can provide the lending you need to cover the cost of college.
-You pay back your Infinite Bank on YOUR schedule.
+You pay back your private family bank on YOUR schedule.
 Paying back college loans to your private family bank with interest actually builds wealth in your bank.
 So when all the college is paid for, you’re actually more wealthy instead of being in the poor house!
 And you’ve increased your future retirement income during that time…income that will some day pay you tax free for life.
 You can even have your child pay back the loan.
 So instead of some other bank making the profit on your child’s college loans, you do!

 Contact Me TODAY and let’s discuss how you can start using the Infinite Banking Concept for your child’s future.